aryclenio/TruckPad-Front-End-Challenge/README.md

 yarn cypress
 ```

 Launches the test runner in `cypress/integration` folder with cypress in an Google Chromium instance, so you can see the tests running live.
-The same **ALERT** from the script above remains for tris script.
+The same **ALERT** from the script above remains for this script.

 ```console
 yarn build